 Nine vital services from Buxton hospitals, including Ophthalmology, ENT; Rheumatology; Gynaecology; Urology; Respiratory Care; Surgical; Diabetes and the Pain Clinic are being considered for removal to Stepping Hill.
 These services save lives, ease suffering, and support thousands of families in Buxton and across the wider High Peak.
 For the moment, Jon Pearce, MP, has secured a pause on these plans and now asks for your help to save these services for the future by signing his petition and sharing your reasons for retaining them.
 You can sign his petition here.

-Wednesday February 18: 12 – 2pm at the Village Hall
+Wednesday March 18: 12 – 2pm at the Village Hall

 Come along and meet up for soup & roll, tea or coffee & cake and a chat!